 The "div" PASSporT "div" and "dest" claims can each have an identity type of either "tn" or "uri".
 When the identity type is "uri", the identity value shall identify a service URN in the 'sos' family, as defined in RFC 5031 [Ref 7],

-The "div" PASSporT "opt" claim shall be absent.

 The STI-VS shall verify that the received "div" PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
 During construction of the chain, the digits ‘911’ and any services URN in the ‘sos’ family shall be considered equivalent.
 The STI-VS shall verify each “div” PASSporT as specified in this document.
 The STI-VS shall verify the “shaken” PASSporT as specified in ATIS-1000074 [Ref 1], with the exception that it shall not use the identity in the To header field to validate the "shaken" PASSporT "dest" claim.